Archinect

 MW Harris Architecture Interiors Design, Partner

-We are a small architecture and interior design firm.
-The majority of our work is for high-end custom residential projects, though we are currently expanding into small commercial work such as cafes and office interiors.
+MW Harris is a small architecture and interior design firm.
+The majority of the work is for high-end custom residential projects, as well as small commercial work such as cafes and office interiors.
 Our work is characterized by design that is appropriate for its context but always sophisticated, contemporary, and customized for the Owner.
 We love working with clients who appreciate what good design can offer: who have their own ideas of what they like but are willing to collaborate to make the project better than either we or they imagined it could be.

 Ball State University, Temporal Professor, Architecture Department